-This project will produce a film to showcase existing work on supported conversation interventions.
+This project produced a film to showcase existing work on supported conversation interventions.

 This application funds a series of PPI activities towards the design of a larger study exploring the experiences of people with aphasia accessing museums and art galleries.
 The team will conduct online interviews and arrange a visit to a museum or gallery to identify barriers for people with aphasia when visiting.

-for ‘Stars, A film about art and aphasia’
+- Emma Richards for ‘Stars, A film about art and aphasia’.

 The lead applicant will support a person with aphasia to make an awareness raising film about how art helped with her recovery.

 - Anna Caute and colleagues for ‘iCafè interview project: Student-delivered online social support groups for people with aphasia and/or dysarthria- a qualitative investigation of members’ and providers’ experiences’